BI-DS/GRA4157/README.md

 # GRA4157
 Course material for  GRA 4157 - (Big) Data Curation, Pipelines, and Management.

+# Mid-term solution
+I have uploaded a suggested solution to the mid-term under GRA4157/mid-term-solution, [here](https://github.com/BI-DS/GRA4157/blob/main/mid-term-solution/gra-mid-term.py).
+If you have questions, comments or complaints feel free to contact me.

 # Mandatory assignment 1
 For the mandatory assignment you will need to submit 6 exercises from the weekly exercises: You choose 3 of the following exercises: 4.4, 4.9, 4.10, 4.12, 4.13, 4.17, 4.23 and 3 of the following: 5.1, 5.2, 5.3, 5.4, 5.10, 5.12, 5.14, 5.28, 5.46, 5.54.
 Each exercise should have its own .py file, and all 6 files should be uploaded to Mandatory assignment 1 at itslearning.
 Additional data files needed to run the programs should also be uploaded.
 Deadline: September 30.
 No grading, only approved/not approved.